 This blog post is certainly not intended to be a complete discussion of all potential concerns and issues that may arise in connection with your decision whether to sign the proposed separation agreement.
 In fact, your circumstance may call for your separation agreement to be dealt with differently from the way your co-worker deals with an identical separation agreement.
 That is why when your livelihood and rights are at stake, consulting with an experienced attorney may, in the long run, be the right decision for your career.

-Daniel N. Janich is a Partner in the Employee Benefits and Executive Compensation Practice Group at Greensfelder, Hemker & Gale, P.C. in Chicago.
+Daniel N. Janich is a Partner at Holifield – Janich and works in the firm’s Chicago office.
 He has extensive experience representing clients in a broad range of benefits and compensation matters, including the drafting, negotiation and litigation of employment agreements and separation packages.
-He can be reached at firstname.lastname@example.org or 312-558-1070.
+He can be reached at firstname.lastname@example.org or 312-22-4222.
 Check out Dan’s profile on LinkedIn as well.
 Dan is an excellent resource should you find yourself in this position.

 Photo credit: Flickr